 OK… to set the record straight… in my experience, there is no ugly.

-My husband and I have been snowbirds for eight years.
+My husband and I have been snowbirds for nine years.

 “Snowbird” is the term used to describe people who reside in their home country during the warm pleasant months and then get out of Dodge for the nasty winter months, relocating somewhere sunny and tropical.

 Our home country is Canada, and our haven of choice is Panama.
 We adore our adopted country, but, as in all things, this lifestyle is not for everyone.

 When you have made your decision and are knee-deep in preparations and anticipation of your new life in a new country, it can be difficult to focus on the downsides.